 Conform to industry best practices.

-I’ve had a great conversation with a buddy of mine that is launching a new service and while he is not a technical person he came up to me asking about serverless and if it could have an actual impact on his startup.
+I’ve had a great conversation with a buddy of mine who is launching a new service, and while he is not a technical person, he came up to me asking about serverless and if it could have an actual impact on his startup.

 Naturally, I got very excited about the topic and proceeded to list all the benefits of serverless technology and how decentralized technology has revolutionized the industry, so on so forth.
 After a 15-minute monologue, the guy stops me and politely asks me the question again.

-How does serverless affect early-stage startups and how it differs from the traditional monolith architecture?
+How does serverless affect early-stage startups, and how it differs from the traditional monolith architecture?

-With the traditional servers, pivoting would mean writing new code, changing your API's to fit the new functionality, possibly changing the way you store and access your data and even upgrading or changing your infrastructure.
+With the traditional servers, pivoting would mean writing new code, changing your APIs to fit the new functionality, possibly changing the way you store and access your data, and even upgrading or changing your infrastructure.

-Some companies are larger and have an established user base that is constantly growing, so they enjoy the responsibility to make sure service is always reliable.
+Some companies are larger and have an established user base that is constantly growing, so they have to make sure service is always reliable.
 But many businesses can be overwhelmed by a sudden jump in traffic.
 Usually, these traffic jumps follow a product release or successful marketing campaign, which shuts down your site due to the extra load.